a-morales/kwm/README.md

 *Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define mapping between keys and these functions. *Kwmc* should be placed in your path to ensure that this works as expected.
+For information, check the readme located within the *kwmc* folder.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior to their delivery to a foreground application.